CHIA-HSUANCHOU/Linear-Programming/README.md

 - Outputs all non-zero solution variables (including slack variables).

-## 2. Simplex Method Selection Logic:
+## 2. Simplex Method Selection Logic

  1. Check for unboundedness:
     - If the LP is unbounded, terminate and return an unbounded solution.